 If your child is under five years old and you are worried about his or her speech, language and communication/ eating and drinking development you can come along to a drop-in clinic.

-Click here to download our drop-in clinic dates.
+Click here to download our drop-in clinic dates for 2019.

 There are a variety of options available for school-aged children who have problems with their speech, language, communication and/or eating and drinking.
 If you’re worried about your child, you can:

 - Refer your child directly by contacting us or completing and sending us the referral form;